Skip to Content

 Nashville Shores

-Offering a waterpark and a treetop adventure course, it’ll provide hours of fun whether you’re soaring on top of the world or diving deep into underwater pools.
+Offering a waterpark and a treetop adventure course, Nashville Shores will provide hours of fun whether you’re soaring on top of the world or diving deep into underwater pools.

 The waterpark uses more than one million gallons of water in slides, rivers, wave pools and splash pads.